In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 The use of homemade explosives is a challenge for aviation security.
 To meet this challenge, the Department of Homeland Security Science and Technology Directorate’s (S&T) Checked Baggage Screening Program works with the Transportation Security Administration (TSA), academia, and industry, to keep improving the technology that can detect explosives and other threats in bags, even when surrounded by common items like clothing, electronics or food.

 Find out how the research and development that goes into explosives detection does a lot more than shorten the time you stand in line at the airport and ensure the safety of air travel.
-Bring your questions and join the conversation on S&T’s YouTube page July 17 at 1 p.m.
-ET for a live tech talk discussion about screening technologies and tools under development that can find explosives in baggage, oddly shaped objects, and other checked items as well!
+Watch the pre-recorded Tech Talk and learn more about screening technologies and tools under development that can find explosives in baggage, oddly shaped objects, and other checked items as well!